 - Ip Man vs the Muay Thai fighter (Elevator scene) “Ip Man 3” – First of all, I want you to know that this had to be the most epic and disrespectful shit I have ever seen.
 Who attacks a person on the elevator at the doctors office with his wife no less.
 There is honestly no honor amongst thieves.
 After Wing Sing reveals that has been diagnosed with cancer and may live only another six months, Ip accompanies her home from the medical visit.
 They get on the elevator and as the door closes here comes this hired henchman that steps on and everyone can tell that shit was about to go down.
 I was not prepared for a fight in an elevator though.
 I figured the guy would wait.
 But he swore he was going to win after taking them by surprise.
 The way he kicks off his sandals… Anyway the epic part of this scene is not actually the fight to me… and don’t me wrong Ip delivers the ass whooping… not so much that this guy deserves because… that disrespect… The great part for me was Ip’s wife (Wing Sing).
 She knew immediately that there was a threat and moved accordingly.
 Taking the package from Ip, and managing to stick behind her man… making her self small and staying out of the way.
 The opponent had no feeling towards the woman or if she got hit or hurt and that was why he needed a good damn thrashing.
 Shout out to Wing Sing… You don’t live with a man like that and not pick up some stuff and this scene was epic on her part even though she does no talking.
 When Ip finally steps out of the elevator, you know the real ass whooping is about to ensue.
 Ip defeats the boxer before the elevator reaches the ground floor.
 So no need to be so worried Wing Sing.
 It is the way he kicks the bastard out of the elevator and then steps out never looking back at her… letting her ride down by herself.
 Watch the tomfoolery here: (https://www.youtube.com/watch?v=b_fKzher8QQ)

 - “I want to fight 10 men.”
-Ip Man – In the first movie, things change drastically after the Japanese invasion of 1937.
+Ip Man – This is reminiscent of a Bruce Lee movie… where Bruce walks into a dojo and takes on the entire Dojo.
+In the first movie, things change drastically after the Japanese invasion of 1937.
 Remember that I mentioned above that Ip and his family are displaced and Ip takes a job in the Japanese coal mines.
 The Japanese General Miura is a Karate master, and he establishes an arena where Chinese martial artists compete with his military trainees.
 Those who win get a bag of rice.
 Li Zhao, a former police officer and Ip’s acquaintance, now works as an interpreter for the Japanese army.
 (I had a serious dislike for this character but the great thing about it is… It really made me think about how life is not all black and white.
 Zhao chose to be an interpreter to survive and help put food on the table for his family who are elderly and some disabled which we find out later… before then he just looks like a traitor .
 So I am not sure I feel that angry towards him anymore.)
 He offers the martial artists working at the coal mine the chance to earn a bag of rice for every match they win.
 At first, Ip declines to fight.
 However, when his friend Lin disappears after taking part in a match, Ip agrees to participate in order to find out what happened.
 Ip watches fellow Foshan martial arts practitioner, Master Liu, defeat one karateka, but then Liu requests to fighting three at once and loses.
 When Liu attempts to collect the winning bag of rice from the first match, Miura’s second in-command, Colonel Sato, shoots and kills him.
 Enraged by the death of Master Liu and figuring out that his friend Lin must have also been killed, Ip demands to fight 10 opponents at once.
 Despite having not practiced Wing Chun since the Japanese occupied Foshan (to conserve energy and thus save food for his family), he mercilessly defeats them all with a brutal barrage of blows, showing no restraint that he exhibited in earlier matches.
 Mercilessly being the key word here… prior to this… he showed real restraint and respect to his opponents not matter how disrespectful they were….
 (See Jin or guy in elevator.)
 But here he completely dismantles the competition.
 Watch the scene here (https://www.youtube.com/watch?v=Kv9ygN2B8WU)

 - Ip Man vs the Hung Ga Gang “Ip Man 2” (Wet Market Fight)– Remember Wong Shun Leung who I talked a bit about earlier?
 He becomes Ip’s student earlier on in the movie.
 After he is defeated, he leaves and returns with 10 friends who also get beat up and then beg Ip man to teach them Wing Chun.
 He does… Wong puts up flyers about Ip’s new school and he ends up being challenged.
 The great pupil that he is…. he beats them to which they don’t seem to take kindly to.
 They kidnap him and when Ip comes to get his student all hell breaks lose at the fish market.
 The Hung Ga try and gang up on him and that yields a negative result.
 It is important to note that Wong seems to be able to hold his own even though his hands are tied behind his back.
 Watch the scene here (https://www.youtube.com/watch?v=8kcd603M8vA&t=61s) and then part 2 (https://www.youtube.com/watch?v=CyGOqLQTww0)